LiaskaR/IdeaVote/microfrontend-integration.md

 ## Overview

-The IdeaHub Ideas Widget has been prepared as a self-contained widget that can be easily integrated into other applications as a MicroFrontend.
-The widget is structured as a single, independent module with all necessary dependencies.
+The IdeaHub Ideas Widget is a production-ready, self-contained microfrontend with Keycloak authentication support.
+It can be easily integrated into any React application using multiple deployment strategies.

+**⚠️ UPDATED:** Now includes Keycloak JWT authentication integration for enterprise security.

 ## Quick Integration Methods

-### Option 1: Standalone Widget (Recommended)
+### Option 1: Standalone Widget with Keycloak (Recommended)

 Copy the entire `client/src/widget-ideas/` directory to your host application and use: